 The Manana Merit cum Means Scholarship Program

-With our network of professors and scholars from Delhi University, JNU, Jamia Millia and other reputed educational institutions, we have been able to tap the right sources to identify deserving students.
-We have been handpicking those candidates who show high potential and have a sincere will to learn, and a desire to break through barriers of language, social background and financial constraints.
+With our network of professors and scholars from Delhi University, JNU, Jamia Millia and other reputed educational institutions, we handpick the candidates who show high potential, a sincere will to learn, and a desire to break through barriers of language, social background, and financial constraints.
 We not only ensure that the process of selection is transparent and personal, but we also make an effort to periodically review the progress of the students who have been awarded scholarships.

 We have now expanded the Scholarship Programme to include school children as well.

-Since 1999, with the help of a few private donors, we have been awarding these scholarships to students.
+We have been awarding these scholarships to students since 1999, with the help of a few private donors.
 In 2005, HDFC and Interglobe Enterprises Ltd., two corporate enterprises came forward to support the programme.
 We are grateful to our donors for their support.